Fishing Equipment List

 Middle Lost Creek has deeper holes, and using some nymphs can be effective under an indicator fly—pheasant tails, prince nymphs, euro nymphs, etc.

-Early season (May and early June during runoff): San Juan worm, small streamers, wooly/crystal bugger patterns, size 10-12 royal wolf, stimulator, humpy
+Early season (May and early June during runoff): San Juan worm, small streamers, woolly/crystal bugger patterns, size 10-12 royal wolf, stimulator, humpy

 Flies (Lower Lost Creek below the reservoir): all flies must be barbless or barb-pinched down.